LLM-SQL-Solver: Can LLMs Determine SQL Equivalence?: Proposed Method

-For relaxed equivalence, we designed the \textbf{Explain and Compare} prompt by asking the LLMs to perform multi-step reasoning before determining if the two SQL queries are equivalent.
+For assessing pragmatic equivalence, we observed that LLMs often exhibit a tendency to label two SQL queries as equivalent based primarily on their structural and semantic similarity.
+This bias can lead to erroneous conclusions, as structural resemblance does not necessarily imply logical equivalence.
+To address this challenge, it is essential for LLMs to first identify and articulate the differences between the queries and then leverage this understanding to evaluate whether the queries are pragmatically equivalent.
+As a result, we designed the \textbf{Explain and Compare} prompt by asking the LLMs to perform multi-step reasoning before determining if the two SQL queries are equivalent.
 This prompt follows the main ideas from the chain-of-thoughts~\cite{wei2022chain}.
-We first prompt the LLMs to explain two SQL queries and then ask it to determine if these two queries contain significant difference in logic, as shown in Figure~\ref{fig:llm prompt}.
-We observe that LLMs are inclined to label two SQL queries as equivalent when they appear similar in structure.
-As a result, it is crucial for LLMs to be able to first spot the differences between these two queries and then apply this knowledge in considering if these two SQL queries are relaxed equivalent.
+We first prompt the LLMs to explain two SQL queries to understand their high-level objectives and then ask LLMs to determine if these two queries contain aligned logic or significant differences, as shown in Figure~\ref{fig:llm prompt}.
+This structured approach mitigates the LLMs' inclination to focus solely on surface-level similarities.
+By requiring them to articulate reasoning steps, the prompt ensures a deeper evaluation of equivalence.

+Moreover, we added specific instruction in \textit{Explain \& Compare} prompt regarding NULL values and case-sensitivity: "Database contains no NULL values".
+We have observed that LLMs often consider \textit{COUNT(*)}, \textit{COUNT(primary key)}, and \textit{COUNT(DISTINCT primary key)} to be different.
+The reason is that LLMs consider cases when NULL values can be inserted into a column with primary key constraint.
+In fact, the SQLite databases, by default, allow null values to be inserted to primary key column.
+However, in many database primary key constraints explicitly states that null values are not allowed~\cite{javadb}.
+Although LLMs correctly consider that having NULL values in the primary key column may lead to different results (note that \textit{COUNT(*)} considers null values as unique entries, where as \textit{COUNT(primary key)} ignores rows with null values), these are not significant issue and does not affect the meaning of the query.